 Auto body repair shops can reduce VOC emissions by half or more by switching to water-based paints.
 Consumers can decide to look for auto body shops that have made the switch.

-Summertime — block parties, and barbeques.
-Here are a few simple ways to make your get-together greener—from composting to mosquito control.
+Summertime is for block parties and barbeques.
+Here are a few simple ways to make your get-together greener, from composting to mosquito control.

 Try out these 5 ideas that can help you save money and protect the environment.